 - + Add action: Click to create an action that can be used for the buttons.
-Available action types: - Announcement: Select to make an announcement (play an audio file to a person or a device). - Call contact: Select to initiate two-way call to a contact (a person or a device). - Clear call history: Select to clear the call history. - HTTP request: Select to make an HTTP request. - Page contact: Select to page a contact (one-way communication to a person or device). - Home: Select to go to the home screen. - Show call history: Select to show the call history. - Show contacts: Select to show the list of contacts that are added as persons (see Add contacts)
+Available action types: - Play a file: Select to make an announcement (play an audio file to a person or a device). - Two-way: Select to initiate two-way call to a contact (a person or a device). - Clear call history: Select to clear the call history. - HTTP request: Select to make an HTTP request. - One-way: Select to page a contact (one-way communication to a person or device). - Home: Select to go to the home screen. - Show call history: Select to show the call history. - Show contacts: Select to show the list of contacts that are added as persons (see Add contacts)